Nike New York Headquarters / WSDIA | WeShouldDoItAll

 Bark Wall CarvingAlisa Keegan

-From the architect.
+Text description provided by the architects.
 Nike is in a New York state of mind upon completion of their new colossal office space in Midtown.
 WeShouldDoItAll (WSDIA) serves as creatives on environmental graphics.

 New York City is raw, never finished, and constantly reinventing itself.
 Nike is innovation, with an unrelenting drive to exceed expectations and inspire all athletes.
 So what do New York City and Nike have in common?
 Both are bold, vibrant and constantly breaking new ground.
 The connection is now further entrenched with Nike’s East Coast headquarters complete.